UT-x-OSS/nvim/README.md

 - line 920 in lsp-config.lua you must visit web sourcery
 - file wakatime.lua you must adding wakatime api key and toch 'shift' and ':' to showing command and write WakatimeApiKey 'Tab' and paste api key wakatime here 'enter'

-contact us if you have problem and more knowladge !!
+contact us if you have problem and more knowledge !!

 > UT ❌ OSS ⚡**SISTEM INFORMASI** ✌️